-&lt;sup>12 Shell New Zealand Ltd v Porirua City Council (CA 57/05, 19 May 2005) at para [7] per Anderson P.
+12 Shell New Zealand Ltd v Porirua City Council (CA 57/05, 19 May 2005) at para [7] per Anderson P.

-risk that the Council assumed was that the Environment Court would decide that additional compensation on the basis originally sought by Estate Homes was necessary for the condition to meet common law requirements which limit the generality of broadly expressed powers to impose conditions.
+- 5 meet common law requirements which limit the generality of broadly expressed powers to impose conditions.
 But the Council did not thereby put itself at risk of the amount of compensation becoming at large before the Environment Court.
-The Council was entitled to assume that the maximum payment that the Court might determine to be necessary to make the condition reasonable would be no greater than one set on the basis reflected in Estate Homes' application for consent.
+The Council was entitled to assume that the maximum payment that the Court might determine to be necessary to make the condition reasonable would - 10 be no greater than one set on the basis reflected in Estate Homes' application for consent.

 [32] The Environment Court should also have recognised that local authorities are in general not subject to the jurisdiction of the Environment Court in relation to their functions as a roading authority.
-These functions include determining when they will fund work on designated roads.
-While the Council had a policy of having developers build designated arterial roads running through their land at the time of its development, it might have wished to reconsider the application of the policy to this particular subdivision if an appeal against its terms of consent were to put the Council at risk of having to pay the total costs associated with the arterial road.
+These functions

-[33] For these reasons we are satisfied that the Environment Court should not have permitted Estate Homes to present its appeal on a basis departing so significantly from the compensation that it was seeking at the time of its original application.
-The decision to do so made the issues considered on appeal substantially different from those raised in the application and addressed by the Council.
+- 15 include determining when they will fund work on designated roads.13 While the Council had a policy of having developers build designated arterial roads running through their land at the time of its development, it might have wished to reconsider the application of the policy to this particular subdivision if an appeal against its terms of consent were to put the Council at risk of having to pay the total against during the application with the arterial mode. - 20 pay the total costs associated with the arterial road.[33]
+For these reasons we are satisfied that the Environment Court should not have permitted Estate Homes to present its appeal on a basis departing so significantly from the compensation that it was seeking at the time of its original application.
+The decision to do so made the issues considered on - 25 appeal substantially different from those raised in the application and addressed by the Council.

 [34] The Council consented to an application by Estate Homes, under s 116 of the Resource Management Act, for the subdivision consent to commence prior to the hearing of the appeal.
-At that stage the Council did not complain that its consent had been granted on a false premise.
-We do not, however, accept the Council thereby compromised its right to object to Estate Homes proceeding at the appeal hearing on a wider basis than advanced in its original application.
-We shall return to the significance of s 116 on another point later in these reasons.
+At that stage the Council did not complain